Publications on Horticulture

 Fertilizing Blueberries in Pine Bark Beds

-Fireblight is a destructive, highly infectious and widespread disease.
+Fireblight is a destructive, highly infectious, and widespread disease.
 It attacks blossoms, leaves, shoots, branches, fruits, and roots.
 This publication has some facts and methods to avoid and control the disease.
-Published on May 5, 2012.
+Published on Mar 31, 2017.

 Flowering Annuals for Georgia Gardens

 Annuals are the mainstay color plant of many home gardens.
 They are also used in increasingly large numbers in commercial and municipal landscapes because they provide landscape color in a very short time with minimal investment.
 Properly cared for, many annuals will brighten the landscape continuously from spring until frost kills them in the fall.
 Published on Jan 31, 2015.

 A wide variety of bulbs grow well in Georgia.
 Most are grown for their flowers and some for their foliage.
 They are grown as pot plants, in shrub borders, naturalistic plantings and in mass displays.
 Bulbs offer a certain magic to the landscape virtually unrivaled by other plants.
 Published on Feb 28, 2016.

 This publication is devoted specifically to covering everything you need to know about growing herbaceous perennials, primarily to those that persist from crowns and/or fleshy roots.
 Published on Feb 28, 2016.

 Foliage Products: An Opportunity for the Georgia Ornamental Industry

 The majority of the plants used for interior decoration are considered “foliage plants” because of the highly decorative value of their leaves.
 Most of them originated in tropical and subtropical areas of the world and are adapted to low light levels, making them a natural choice for interior environments.
 Published on Feb 28, 2015.